Maven Continuous Integration Best Practices

 4 minute read time

-#1 Automate Snapshot Deployment
+Automate Snapshot Deployment

-#2 Isolate Local Repostitories
+Isolate Local Repositories

 Another critical component of a good CI setup is local repository isolation.
 The local repository in Maven is the temporary holding spot for all artifacts downloaded and produced by Maven, and it is not currently setup to be multi-process safe.
-There is a remote possibility of a conflict, but it does exist.
+There is a remote possibility of a conflict, but it exists.

 The main reason I like to have a local repository per project is that it's the only way to test that your project is build-able against the artifacts in the corporate repository.
-If you don't have separate local repos, then the product on one build will be seen by another build on CI, even if it's not in the corporate repository.
-This is important since one function of CI should be to validate that the code is buildable by a real developer.
+If you don't have separate local repos, the product on one build will be seen by another build on CI, even if it's not in the corporate repository.
+This is important, since one function of CI should be to validate that the code is buildable by a real developer.

 Tip: use -Dmaven.repo.local=xxxx to define the unique local repositories for each build.

-#3 Regularly Purge Local Repositories
+Regularly Purge Local Repositories

 Over time, I've also picked up a few more simple tricks:

-#4 Enable Batch Mode
+Enable Batch Mode

 Tip: Enable -B (batch) mode on the build.
-This will make the logs shorter since it avoids the dependency download progress logging.
-It also ensures that the build won't hang due to waiting for user input. (to enable globally in settings.xml:<interactiveMode>false</interactiveMode>)
+This will make the logs shorter, since it avoids the dependency download progress logging.
+It also ensures the build won't hang due to waiting for user input. (to enable globally in settings.xml:<interactiveMode>false</interactiveMode>)

-#5 Enable Full Stack Traces
+Enable Full Stack Traces

 Tip: Enable -e to cause Maven to produce the full stack trace if there's a build exception.
 This will make it easier to comprehend any problems in the resulting build failure log/email without having to build it again.

-#6 Print Test Failures to Standard Output
+Print Test Failures to Standard Output

 Tip: Enable -Dsurefire.useFile=false.
-This is a favorite of mine since this causes surefire to print test failures to standard out, where it will get included in the build failure log and email.
-This saves you from having to dig back onto the machine to find the surefire report just to see a simple stack trace. (to enable globally in settings.xml:<properties><surefire.useFile>true</surefire.useFile></properties> in an active profile)
+This is a favorite of mine, since surefire prints test failures to standard out, where it will be included in the build failure log and email.
+This saves you from having to dig back onto the machine to find the surefire report, just to see a simple stack trace. (to enable globally in settings.xml:<properties><surefire.useFile>true</surefire.useFile></properties> in an active profile)

-#7 Always check for Snapshots
+Always Check for Snapshots

 Tip: Enable -U to cause Maven to always check for new snapshots. (to enable globally in settings.xml: <updatePolicy>always</updatePolicy>....this goes on a repository definition)